fstark/macflim/README.md

 ``flimutil`` : A C utility that can manipulate flim files

+``MacFlim Source Code.dsk`` :  A dsk file with the source code of the client application and the full development environment.

-# How to compile on linux?
+# How to compile the tools to generate flims on linux?

 Just use ``make``